I learnt 7 languages to help as many customers as I can in my job

 MAKING A DIFFERENCE

-One day, an elderly lady from India approached the counter, distressed and in tears.
-She spoke only Hindi, and my teammates’ attempts to help her in English were ineffective.
+One day, a woman from India approached the counter, distressed and in tears.
+She spoke only Hindi and my teammates’ attempts to help her while speaking to her in English were ineffective.

+She asked if I could accompany her and, seeing how much more at ease it made her to have someone who understood her, I happily did so.

-It was so gratifying to see my efforts to learn a new language already paying off.
+It was so gratifying to see my efforts to learn a new language paying off in this way.
 I felt that overcoming this barrier was essential not only for improving the quality of service that I could provide, but also in making a positive difference for others.

 I’ve since been able to use my Hindi skills to assist other guests in similar situations.
 Their gratitude and happiness inspired me to learn other languages.